liangk7/CarND-Term1-Project3/writeup.md

 #### Dataset creation
-The creation of a dataset is performed using
+The creation of a dataset is performed using the **simulator** (referenced in sources).
+To acquire a set of images that encompasses a wide range of sample data, I drove the entire track, in both directions, bearing left and right towards the borders.

 ![alt text][image2]